Limeuil, Dordogne - travel guide

 La Chapelle St Martin

 On the edge of Limeuil, about 1 km away on the road towards Le Bugue, is the Chapelle of St Martin.
 This 12th century chapel still has some of its original frescoes inside.
 The church is dedicated to Thomas Becket.

-After striving for a marriage between Henri le Jeune (heir to the English throne) and Marguerite (eldest daughter of the king of France) Becket lost favour when the marriage didnt happen due to the death of Henri.
+After striving for a marriage between Henri le Jeune (heir to the English throne) and Marguerite (eldest daughter of the king of France) Becket lost favour when the marriage didn't happen due to the death of Henri.
 Becket was murdered by followers of the King of England.
-In attonement for their parts in the murder the King of England and King of France jointly had built three churches which were dedicated to Becket.
-The Chapelle Saint Martin is one of them.

-Places to visit near Limeuil
+Places to visit nearby